Horadmard/Sudoku/README.md

  1. Find the the_fullest_location of empty cells in the Sudoku Table
  2. Get a list of values that can be placed in that empty cell(tfl).
  3. Create a node with location and values.

  3. While node.values have no value, then:
         If stack atleast have one value, then: pop from stack and path untill one of the nodes.values have atleast one element. update the sudoku table by every stack pop with zero and location.
         else: the problem is unsolvable(deadend)

  6. Next, pop an element from node.values, push it into path and push node into stack. update the sudoku table with value and location.

  7. If stack.length reached to number of empty cells, then: problem is solved.
  8. else:
         Try to Solve the updated Sudoku Table

-*Two last condition must be implanted in right place.*

 Also this Alghorithm needs to store navigated path, so defining a proper structure is necessary.
 In this situation it's Stack.